ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 ## Step 3.1 - Snort

 To showcase how to automate a network intrusion detection and intrusion prevention system in a security environment, this lab will take you through managing a Snort IDS instance.
 Snort analyzes network traffic and compares it against some given rule set.
-In this lab, Snort is installed on a Red Hat Enterprise Linux machine and Ansible interacts Snort via accessing the RHEL node over SSH.
+In this lab, Snort is installed on a Red Hat Enterprise Linux machine and Ansible interacts with it by accessing the RHEL node over SSH.

 ## Step 3.2 - Accessing the Snort server